quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 before deciding to send an acknowledgement.
 The specification uses the following
 definitions:

-If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate acknowledgement in response to packets received out of order, and instead rely on the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgements.

-If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value larger than 1, the endpoint tests the amount of reordering before deciding to send an acknowledgement.
-The specification uses the following
-definitions:

 Largest Unacked:
 : The largest packet number among all received ack-eliciting packets.